 Rats – Prequelle

-When Rats came out people were saying that Ghost went back to its roots.
-The heaviness of the Prequelle lead single was to be a one off nod to the past as the album became more rock.
+With rats, people were generally saying that Ghost went back to its roots.
+The heaviness of the Prequelle lead single was to be a one-off nod to the past as the album became more rock.
 Rats offers listeners a song about the death plague (kind of ironic in hindsight) and is the perfect bridge between old and new Ghost.

 Miasma – Prequelle

 I honestly love this song!
-Yeah there are no lyrics or singing in this one, but it is a Ghost song so it made it on the list.
+Yeah, there are no lyrics or singing in this one, but it is a Ghost song so it made it on the list.
 Deal with it.
-By now you must think Ghost is some Satanist band that make metal albums.
+By now, you must think Ghost is some Satanist band that make metal albums.
 First, you were wrong, but secondly this song is the complete opposite.
-It is the first song that doesn’t contain any lyrics.
-It is however a classic Ghost song.
+It is the first song that doesn’t contain any lyrics, undoubtedly, it is however a classic Ghost song.

 Miasma is a fast beat, 80s gaming vibe progressive rock tune that has it all.
-Great dual guitars, solid bass and a small rip off from Beat It.
-An incredible saxophone solo brings the song to a climax.
-It is a must listen, even if you don’t like Ghost.
+Great dual guitars, solid bass and a small rip-off from Beat It.
+An incredible saxophone solo brings the song to a climax and all things considered, it is a must-listen, even if you don’t like Ghost.

 Kiss The Go-Goat – Seven Inches Of Satanic Pain

 We reached number 10: Kiss The Go-Goat!
-Prequelle is filled with 80s arena rock anthems, but with Kiss The Go-Goat, Ghost travels even further back in time.
-With this 60s themed pysch rock song Ghost brings a great and cheesy song with some Satanic aftertaste to your ears.
+Prequelle specifically is filled with 80s arena rock anthems, although with Kiss The Go-Goat, Ghost travels even further back in time.
+With this 60s themed psych rock song, Ghost brings a great and cheesy song with some Satanic aftertaste to your ears.

-I love this song, even if it is cheesy.
-It’s a well written song, that has a great combination of instruments and last but not least: it rocks!
-I hope with the new album Ghost is able to bring back some of this style.
+I love this song, even if it is cheesy, as uch as it’s a well written song, that has a great combination of instruments and last but not least: it rocks!
+I hope with the new album, Ghost is able to bring back some of this style.

-The US tour together with Volbeat will kick off on January the 25th in Nevo.
-The joined Ghost and Volbeat tour will see them share the road for 26 days across the country.
-It doesn’t end there for Ghost (Swedish band) as they are planned to tour throughout Europe in April and May of 2022.
+Finally, the US tour together with Volbeat will kick off on January the 25th in Nevo, and both share the road for 26 days across the country.
+It will not end there for Ghost (Swedish band), as they are planned to tour throughout Europe in April and May 2022.

-I truly hope to catch Ghost on the road this year, but these days nothing is a guarantee.
-If you can catch Ghost on the road, I do highly recommend going!
-You will not be disappointed.
+That said, I truly hope to catch Ghost on the road this year, since these days nothing is a guarantee, so if you can catch Ghost on the road, I do highly recommend going!